gullerya/rich-component/readme.md

 * __simplicity__ is one of the primary things the author concerned with
 * APIs designed to second the __native component definition__ APis, so migration to & from `rich-component` requires minimalistic effort - it's not binding you to anything
 * when template needs to be fetched over the network, the `custom element` definition postponed to that, thus making the component available to the application only when ready to use
+* template's content is by default inserted to an __open__ `shadowRoot` of component instance

+> Customized built-in elements are not yet supported, will extend the library upon first such a use-case.

 #### Last versions (full changelog is [here](./docs/changelog.md))